bellogabriel/Inventory-management-system/README.md

 - Uses input functions to get needed parameters from the user to create the inventory
 - Allows users to read or view the existing items in the inventory
 - Also has the function to update or delete items from the inventory
-- The program is interactive and allows the user to get feedbacks after every task done.
+- The program is interactive and allows the user to get feedback after every task done.

 ---

-## 📂 Folder Structure
-There are no folders in this work, just the notebook file
+## 🛠️ Tools & Technologies
+- 🐍 Python
+- 📊 pandas
+- 💻 Jupyter Notebook